stormchaserroleplaying/stormchaserRPG/Talents/Bard/Charm/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Aura of Good Will and 7 Bard Talents
 Your presence alone gives your companions encouragement.

 As a bonus action on your turn, you can spend a Bardic Inspiration on any enemy you can see within 60 ft.
-Until your next turn, your companions gain advantage on skill checks and attacks made against this enemy.
+Until your next turn, your companions gain +1d on skill checks and attacks made against this enemy.
 Once you have used this ability on an enemy, it cannot be used on that enemy again for 24 hours.